-Perhaps the most widely used targeted sequencing method is exome sequencing.
-The exome (the protein-coding region of the human genome) represents less than 2% of the genetic code, but contains ~85% of known disease-related variants,1 making whole-exome sequencing a cost-effective alternative to whole-genome sequencing.
+Whole-exome sequencing is a widely used next-generation sequencing (NGS) method that involves sequencing the protein-coding regions of the genome.
+The human exome represents less than 2% of the genome, but contains ~85% of known disease-related variants,1 making this method a cost-effective alternative to whole-genome sequencing.

-Exome sequencing can efficiently identify coding variants across a wide range of applications, including population genetics, genetic disease, and cancer studies.
+Exome sequencing using exome enrichment can efficiently identify coding variants across a broad range of applications, including population genetics, genetic disease, and cancer studies.

-Illumina sequencing by synthesis (SBS) chemistry is the most widely adopted NGS technology, generating approximately 90% of global sequencing data.*
+Illumina sequencing by synthesis (SBS) chemistry is the most widely adopted next-generation sequencing (NGS) technology, generating approximately 90% of global sequencing data.*

-In addition to industry-leading data quality, Illumina offers integrated exome sequencing workflows that simplify the entire process, from library preparation to data analysis and biological interpretation.
+Illumina offers whole-exome sequencing workflows that simplify the entire process, from exome enrichment and library preparation to sequencing, data analysis, and biological interpretation.

 Click on the below to view products for each workflow step.

 Nextera Flex for Enrichment uses a fast, user-friendly workflow.
 On-bead tagmentation chemistry is combined with a simplified, single hybridization protocol to reduce total workflow time.TruSeq DNA Exome

 Cost-effective library preparation and exome enrichment solution that delivers exceptional target coverage over a broad range of read depths.Nextera DNA Exome